Arizona Student Defense Attorney | Protecting Students’ Rights

-Last year, the Arizona legislature revised a statute in the law pertaining to a physical attack on a teacher or school employee.
+Last year, the Arizona legislature revised a statute in the law on a physical attack on a teacher or school employee.
 They revised the law to state that such an attack would be treated as a Class 3 misdemeanor.
-Thus, a student could potentially receive charges that land them in juvenile detention or even worse, depending on their age at the time of the offense.
-This could have a lasting impact on their ability to find work and to function normally in the world.
-It is clearly an extremely serious matter that needs to be treated as such.
+Thus, a student could receive charges that land them in juvenile detention.
+Worse, depending on their age at the time of the offense, this event could have a lasting impact on their ability to find work and function normally in the world.
+It is a severe matter that people need to treat as such.

 General Criminal Charges

 Students may be charged with any type of crime other Arizonians can also be charged with.
 Data from college campuses shows an average of 18.7 crimes per 10,000 full-time students.
 It is a significantly high number and should be paid attention to.